dhardy/pippin/doc/file-format.md

 They are encoded as [bytes or single number?]
 TBD.
 Lots of checksums are written; this may waste space.

+### Identifiers

+Most identifiers will be ASCII and right-padded to 8 or 16 bytes with space (0x20) bytes, or they will be binary.

+File format: 16 bytes: `PIPPINxxyyyymmdd` (e.g. `PIPPINSS20150916`). `xx` is
+repaced with two letters (e.g. `SS` for snapshot files and `CL` for commit logs), and `yyyymmdd` with the date of format specification.
+It is expected that many versions get created but that few survive to the release stage.

 Snapshot files
 ========